-Students who request accommodation through Accessibility Services at King’s are required to provide documentation from a professional who is a registered health practitioner, qualified to diagnose the condition and to comment on associated difficulties and functional limitations that may arise at University or while engaged in course related work.
+Students who request accommodation through Accessibility Services at King’s University College are required to provide documentation from a professional who is a regulated health practitioner, qualified to diagnose the condition and to comment on associated difficulties and functional limitations that may arise at University or while engaged in course related work.
 Disclosure of diagnosis is optional.

 Students with Learning Disabilities must provide a current Psycho-Educational Assessment report completed by a registered Psychologist or Psychological associate.
-Generally, a current assessment would be no more than three years old.
-Documentation that is older than three years will be evaluated on an individual basis.
-Students who have not undergone a recent and thorough Psycho-Educational Assessment may receive assistance arranging one from their Accessibility Counsellor.
+Generally, a current assessment would be no more than three (3) years old.
+Documentation that is older than three (3) years will be evaluated on an individual basis.
+Students who have not undergone a recent and thorough Psychological Assessment may receive assistance arranging an assessment from their Accessibility Counsellor.